Job Specification

 client movements.

-Attends training on making note of suspicious persons and conditions
+Attends training on noting suspicious persons and conditions and

 occurrences, and conditions in the buildings and on the grounds;

-reporting conditions constituting dangers and hazards and taking
+learns to report conditions constituting dangers and hazards and

-those steps necessary to assure safe and orderly conditions.
+take the necessary steps to ensure safe and orderly conditions.

 Attends demonstrations of the proper methods of utilizing available